localstack/docs/content/en/getting-started/help-and-support.md

 If you have questions about billing, account issues, or other questions that are not technical, please contact us at [support@localstack.cloud](mailto:support@localstack.cloud) or through our [contact form](https://localstack.cloud/contact/).

-You can avail Pro support through the following channels:
+You can avail dedicated support through the following channels:

 - [LocalStack Slack Bot](https://localstack.cloud/slack)
 - [LocalStack Web Application](mailto:http://app.localstack.cloud)

 ### LocalStack Slack Bot

-LocalStack Slack Bot is available to all Pro users.
+LocalStack Slack Bot is available to all licensed users.
 To create a support ticket:

 - Search for the **LocalStack Pro Support** in our [Slack Community](https://localstack.cloud/slack).
 - Navigate to **Messages** and type your message to LocalStack Pro Support.